YuriGardinazzi/ProtocellSimulator/README.md

 At the moment this is just a thesis project that aims to simulate protocells dynamics.

 # How to run it

-Enter the folder and type `biodynamo run`
+* Setup the BioDynaMo environment
+* Run BioDynaMo with`biodynamo run`

 # Visualize with ParaView